 Natural DIY Mosquito Repellent Options

-But now that I’ve shared some plants you can grow to deter mosquitoes from making a home out of your yard.
-You might also be interested in natural mosquito repellents that you can spray directly on to yourself so mosquitoes will leave you alone no matter where you are.
+Now that I’ve shared some mosquito repelling plants that you can grow to deter mosquitoes from making a home out of your yard, you might also be interested in natural mosquito repellents that you can spray directly on to yourself so mosquitoes will leave you alone no matter where you are.

 Here they are: